Skip to Main Content

 • Document type: Journal Article

-• Population group: Human
+• Population group: Human.

-Screenshot of limit options in PsycINFO showing which need to be selected
+Screenshot of the limiting options in PsycINFO

 Selecting Articles and Locating Full Text